Simulation-based marginal likelihood for cluster strong lensing cosmology: strong LCDM strong lensing results

-In the rest of this section, we measure the evidence ${\cal Z}$, of observing the high-z MACS clusters assuming \lcdm.
-In Sec.~\ref{SubSec:AGNLX}, we use our fiducial simulations and methodology, while in sections \ref{SubSec:counterparts} to \ref{SubSec:relax} we examine the aspects of simulations and selection methods that affect this value.
+In this section we calculate ${\cal Z}$, where the data $D$ are the high-z MACS clusters and the cosmological model $C$ is standard \lcdm.
+For an initial demonstration in Sec.~\ref{SubSec:AGNLX}, we use our fiducial simulations and methodology, while in sections \ref{SubSec:counterparts} to \ref{SubSec:relax} we examine the aspects of simulations and selection methods that affect this value.